craigm26/bike-bus/README.md

 To build the app, you'll need to follow these steps:

-Set up a new Ionic project and install the required dependencies, such as the Google Maps JavaScript API and the appropriate Ionic Native plugins.
+install the Google Maps JavaScript API and the appropriate Ionic Native plugins.

 Implement the Google Maps and Places APIs in your app to display the map, search for schools, and create the route.